CARMEC Study

 California Residential Methane Emissions Characterization (CARMEC) Study

-Lawrence Berkeley National Laboratory (LBNL), is conducting a field study to gather data from California homes on methane emissions from gas appliances.
-LBNL is partnering with Richard Heath & Associates, Inc. (RHA) and other community based organizations to recruit single-story houses with two or more residents and at least three gas appliances within their structure to participate in this research study.
+Lawrence Berkeley National Laboratory (LBNL) is leading a field study to gather data on methane emissions from natural gas appliances and distribution systems in California homes.
+Richard Heath & Associates, Inc. (RHA, now part of Resource Innovations) and other organizations are working with LBNL to recruit homes and conduct measurements for this research study.

 Who is funding this study?